-New evidence suggests that alternative ADHD treatments like meditation and sharpening working memory can improve attention and focus in both adults and children.
+Evidence suggests that alternative ADHD treatments like meditation and working-memory training can improve attention and focus in both adults and children.

 The ability to pay careful attention isn’t important only for students and air-traffic controllers.
-Researchers are finding that attention is crucial to a host of other, sometimes surprising, life skills: the ability to sort through conflicting evidence, to connect more deeply with other people, and even to develop a conscience.
+Researchers are finding that attention is crucial to a host of other, sometimes surprising, life skills: the ability to sort through conflicting evidence, to connect more deeply with other people, and even to develop a conscience, for example.

 We do not yet know how long these gains last, or the best methods for developing attention.
 But the demand is clear: Dozens of schools nationwide are already incorporating some kind of attention training into their curricula.
 And as this new arena of research helps overturn long-standing assumptions about the malleability of this essential human faculty, it offers intriguing possibilities for a world of overload.

 “If you have good attentional control, you can do more than just pay attention to someone speaking at a lecture, you can control your cognitive processes, control your emotions, better articulate your actions,” says Amir Raz, Ph.D., a cognitive neuroscientist at McGill University, who is a leading attention researcher.
 “You can enjoy and gain an edge in life.”